|

 Ray: Dead guy walking.

 Fraser: That would be highly unlikely.
-There are however certain drugs that – for example, the gland secretions of the Boga frog are 100 times more powerful than digitalis or the puffer fish which contains a tetrodotoxin either of these would allow an individual to create a very convincing impression of death.
+There are however certain drugs that – for example, the gland secretions of the Boga frog are 100 times more powerful than digitalis or the puffer fish which contains a tetrodotoxin either of these

 Ray: Good enough to fool you?